 While the onion is cooking, peel the garlic and ginger and toss into the bowl of a blender or food processor along with the remaining onion, the tomato paste, and the dijon mustard.
 Separate the leafy parts of the cilantro from the stems and add the stems to the blender or processor as well (image three above).

 Process/blend on high.
-You may need to add between one-two tablespoons water to get everything to puree smoothly (as in image four above).
+You may need to add between one-two tablespoons of water to get everything to puree smoothly (as in image four above).
 Then add the puree to the pan with the potatoes and onions, mix well, and fry for five minutes, stirring to prevent sticking.

-Measure the cumin, turmeric, smoked paprika, curry powder, and cilantro, add to the pan (image five below), mix, and cook one minute more.
+Measure the cumin, turmeric, smoked paprika, curry powder, and ground coriander, add to the pan (image five below), mix, and cook one minute more.
 Add the chopped tomatoes to the pan, and the salt (image six below), mix well again and fry a further eight minutes or until the tomatoes have broken down – the contents of your pan should look like image seven below.

 Add a cup of water (240ml) to the pan and mix until it’s incorporated and a loose sauce has formed (image eight above).
 When the sauce starts bubbling, reduce the heat to medium, cover the pan, and cook for fifteen minutes or until the potatoes are fork-tender and done.